gamesbook/protograf/docs/source/core_shapes.rst

       - *rotation* of ``60`` is the number of degrees, anti-clockwise, that it has been rotated

-      The second shape is completely transparent, so its possible to see how it is drawn relative to the first.
+      The shapes are completely transparent, so its possible to see how the second is drawn relative to the first.
 ===== ======

 Example 2.
 Polygon